• About Us

 Final Thoughts

-Some desktop and web applications have extensive support for bullet points and bulleted lists so you don’t have to manually insert the bullet symbol.
+Most desktop and web applications have extensive support for bullet points and bulleted lists so you don’t have to manually insert the symbol.
 But if you’re working in an environment with no support for bullets, you can use the Windows keyboard shortcut Alt + 0149 or just copy the symbol from this page.

 Don't Miss An Article!

 Sign up for our free newsletter and get updated every time we publish a new article.
-We work very hard to bring you the latest in the Philippine and global tech scene.
+We work very hard to bring you the latest happenings in the Philippine and global tech scene.

 We will not share your email address.
 We really hate spam!